Grant helps boost holistic healing mission for Flint nonprofit organization

 "Our biggest barrier is shame.
 People don't want to talk about it and I really want to stress the shame is what makes us sick so if we can learn to talk about it and share our recovery stories that eases the burden, not only for that individual person but for the entire community."

-Check out The Serenity House of Flint's website for details on the next Holistic Healing Hour happening Friday, October 26.
+for details on the next Holistic Healing Hour happening Friday, October 26.